- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Telecom Plus is:

-The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each £1 of shareholders' capital it has, the company made £0.16 in profit.
+The 'return' is the yearly profit.
+One way to conceptualize this is that for each £1 of shareholders' capital it has, the company made £0.15 in profit.

 Earnings growth is an important metric to consider when valuing a stock.
-The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
+It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
 Doing so will help them establish if the stock's future looks promising or ominous.
-What is TEP worth today?
-The intrinsic value infographic in our free research report helps visualize whether TEP is currently mispriced by the market.
+Has the market priced in the future outlook for TEP?
+You can find out in our latest intrinsic value infographic research report.

 Is Telecom Plus Using Its Retained Earnings Effectively?